visgl/luma.gl/docs/api-reference/resources/framebuffer.md

 # Framebuffer

-A `Framebuffer` is a container object that holds a number of textures the application can set up framebuffers backed by textures for use for "off screen" rendering.
+A `Framebuffer` is a container object that holds one or more textures that will be used as render targets and optionally a depth / stencil buffer for the GPU pipeline.

+An application can render into an (HTML or offscreen) canvas by obtaining a `Framebuffer` object from a `DeviceContext`.

+Alternatively an application can create custom framebuffers for rendering directly into textures.

+The application uses a `Framebuffer` by providing it as a parameter to a `RenderPass`.

+## Framebuffer Attachments

+A `Framebuffer` holds:

-A `Framebuffer` holds a list of `Texture` attachments that store data (one or more color `Texture`, plus an optional depth, stencil or depth-stencil `Texture`).
+- a list of `Texture` attachments that store data (one or more color `Texture`s)
+- plus an optional depth, stencil or combined depth-stencil `Texture`).

 Attachments must be in the form of `Texture`s.

+## Resizing Framebuffers

-A `Framebuffer` is conceptually immutable (attachments cannot be changed), but it can be "resized".
+A `Framebuffer` is shallowly immutable (the list of attachments cannot be changed after creation), however a Framebuffer can be "resized".
 Resizing a framebuffer effectively destroys all current textures and creates new textures with otherwise similar properties.
 All data stored in the textures are lost.
 This data loss is usually a non-issue as resizes would be performed between render passes, typically to match the size of an off screen render buffer with the output canvas.

 To render into a canvas, a "device context" `Framebuffer` should be obtained from a `DeviceContext`.
 A device context `Framebuffer` and has a (single) special color attachment that is connected to the